-Autumn Salmon Salad with Honey-Apple Cider Vinaigrette is fresh and filling.
+Autumn Salmon Salad with Honey-Apple Cider Vinaigrette is fresh, filling, and full of delicious flavor!

 Since I write about food, people always joke that they’re nervous to cook for me, or apologize for something not being “fancy” enough, but the real story is that there is NOTHING I love more than being cooked for, and homey, non-fussy dishes are truly the way to this girl’s heart.